-It’s a step forward for equal rights and the beginning of the end to discrimination against same-sex couples in Australia.
-Here’s why we’re celebrating today’s result at Save the Children.
+It’s a step forward for equal rights and the beginning of the end for discrimination against same-sex couples in Australia.
+Tim Norton explain why we’re celebrating today’s result at Save the Children.

 On 13 September, the Marriage Law Postal Survey began to mail to voters across Australia.
 It asked one question.